Chart Color Schemes

 Glenmore Park - Regentville's population is younger than the national pattern

-Glenmore Park - Regentville has a median age of 35 years, which is slightly younger than Greater Sydney's 37 and somewhat younger than the national average of 38 years.
-The 15-24 age group comprises 15.6%, compared to Greater Sydney, while the 25-34 cohort makes up 12.0%.
+Glenmore Park - Regentville has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and somewhat younger than the national average of 38 years.
+The 15-24 age group makes up 15.6% of the population compared to Greater Sydney, while the 25-34 cohort comprises 12.0%.
 Between 2021 and present, the 75-84 age group has increased from 2.4% to 3.7% of the population.
 Conversely, the 5-14 age group has decreased from 15.5% to 14.3%.
-By 2041, forecasts indicate significant demographic changes in Glenmore Park - Regentville.
-The 75-84 age cohort is projected to rise substantially, growing by 692 people (87%) from 792 to 1,485.
-Notably, the combined 65+ age groups will account for 100% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both the 55-64 and 25-34 age groups are expected to decrease in number.
+By 2041, population forecasts indicate significant demographic changes for Glenmore Park - Regentville.
+The 75-84 age cohort is projected to rise substantially by 692 people (an increase of 87%), from 792 to 1,485.
+Notably, the combined 65+ age groups will account for all total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 55-64 and 25-34 age groups are expected to decrease in numbers.